Hargreaves Lansdown SIPP Review 2026

 Interactive Investor (ii)

 Interactive Investor stands out for its flat-fee pricing model, making it one of the best options for larger portfolios.
-Investors pay a fixed monthly fee, which can be more cost-effective than percentage-based platforms over time. ii offers a wide investment range, including shares, funds, investment trusts, and ETFs, along with strong research tools.
-However, it may not be the most intuitive platform for beginners, and the fixed fee can be relatively expensive for those with smaller pots.
-That said, its transparent pricing and flexibility make it a favourite among more experienced investors.
+Investors pay a fixed monthly fee (£12.99–£19.99/month depending on plan) regardless of portfolio size — this becomes increasingly cost-effective as your SIPP grows. ii offers a wide investment range, including shares, funds, investment trusts, and ETFs, along with strong research tools.
+The crossover point where ii becomes cheaper than HL is roughly around £50,000–£100,000, depending on investment style.

 👉 Read here for more on ii: interactive investor review